Home / Blog / Divorce / 5 Myths about Property Division in South Carolina Divorce You Need to Know

 Consider Hiring A Divorce Lawyer to Help with Property Division in your South Carolina Divorce

-Property division is often more complicated than people expect.
-So it can be very important to hire a divorce lawyer in South Carolina who can identify the facts most relevant for your property division.
+Property division is often more complicated than people expect, especially when considering financial obligations and the implications of a premarital agreement under the Uniform Premarital Agreement Act.
+So it can be very important to hire a divorce lawyer in South Carolina who can assist with dividing real estate in a divorce and identify the facts most relevant for your property division in your divorce process, including assessing South Carolina non-marital property and the impact of any existing prenuptial agreements.

-The attorneys of Dell Family Law, P.C. can help you divide your marital property in a way that makes sense for your family.
+The attorneys of Dell Family Law, P.C. can assist you through the complexities of divorce property settlements, ensuring a fair and equitable division that respects any prenuptial agreements and the unique financial circumstances of your case, helping you divide your marital property in a way that makes sense for your family.